Mrs Janet Leven's Reminiscences

 Some reminiscences by Mrs Janet Leven, born in 1800 and the daughter of the Rev James Wemyss of Burntisland - told by her in 1891 to her daughter, Christine Charters Leven.
 Mrs Leven was a cousin of Mary Somerville.

 Occasionally one comes across an obscure document which may be helpful to researchers, and which can be put online quickly and easily.
 This is one such.
-It came to me via Helen Mabon of Burntisland Heritage Trust and its source is described as:
+It came from Helen Mabon and its source is described as:

 "Made from a copy of the original Reminiscences supplied by Robert Wemyss, of Durie House, Helenburgh, Dunbartonshire, Scotland, by James Morison Wemyss of Winnipeg in the Province of Manitoba, one of the Provinces of the Dominion of Canada.
 This first day of January in the year of Our Lord 1909."